LINDGRENBA/calculator-with-Mark/README.md

 # Calculator Application

-#### Forms and jQuery, UI Logic and Business Logic separation practice for Epicodus, 06.03.2020
+#### Forms, branching and jQuery, UI Logic and Business Logic separation practice for Epicodus, 06.03.2020

-#### By Brittany Lindgren Vanessa Guerrero
+#### By Brittany Lindgren, Vanessa Guerrero and Mark Tiapkov

 ## Description